 What is covered?
 Well, if you miss your cruise as a result of family sickness, death, extended layovers, it’s the cruise company’s fault or weather caused a cancellation, travel insurance will reimburse you.

 Is travel insurance worth it?

 Finally, you’ve read all this stuff about travel insurance.
 You know what it’s used for, how it works, what it covers, but you might still be left asking, is it even worth it.
 I mean, you’ve been planning this trip to Greece for a year now, you’ve paid for everything, booked your hotel rooms, flights, even the fun activities you’ll do while you’re there.
-Which means, there is absolutely no chance of you not going on this trip!
+This means, there is absolutely no chance of you not going on this trip!
 Well let me tell you something, you could be wrong.
 Just when you think, nothing will get in your way, it does.

 So, here’s a fun little story for you, in case you aren’t convinced that you need travel insurance.

 I got out of active duty a few years ago.
 My best friend—who’s still in—decided for here 30th birthday we’d do some traveling—to Greece.
 We booked everything nine months in advance, paid everything off and we were ready to go.
 About a week before our trip, the military decided to add parts of Greece to their “no travel” list.
 Now, this didn’t mean anything to me, because hey, I’m not in the military anymore, I can do whatever I want!
 But my friend, well she couldn’t.
 And it was a friend’s trip…I wasn’t going alone.
 Plus, she paid for half the trip, and I didn’t want to be responsible for her half if I went and she didn’t.